Full Report | Caring for Aging Muslim Families: A Needs Assessment

 To this end, ISPU Scholar Kristine Ajrouch, using a multi-method approach, including focus group discussions with older adults (60+), one-on-one interviews with community leaders in the metro-Detroit area, and a web-based survey, sought to provide critical preliminary information concerning aging families.

-- Whether U.S. or foreign-born, respondents report similar levels of need.
+- Whether U.S. or foreign-born, survey respondents report similar levels of need.
 Arab/Middle Eastern Americans report not only higher proportions of need and receiving help in most areas, but also high levels of satisfaction with received help.
 African Americans report lower levels of need and help received, but are most likely to report lowest satisfaction with help they receive.

 - Strengths include the elevation of elders in scripture and community tradition.
 Community leaders emphasized advantages from integrating older adults into general community activities.